To be Eligible for the Program, you must:

 January 31 - Deadline for Department & SSU applications

-Application to the Department - Fall 2014 Application is Now Available
+Application to the Department - Fall 2014 Application is Now CLOSED

 In order to apply to the Counseling Department, fill out and complete an application packet.
 If you do not have the ability to download from the site, contact our office after October 1 and request the Application Packet.
 The DEADLINE for receipt of all the materials for your file, including the initial application form, information sheet, letters of recommendation, transcripts and autobiography is January 31.